Sho0pi/travel-blog/guides/thailand/best-beacher-in-kophangan/index.md

 # Best Beaches in Ko Pha-Ngan

-I&#39;ve stayed for 3 weeks in the begginging of 2024 in this magical island in the south of Thailand.
-When I was there i rented my own scooter and scoot around. it was basically a &#39;beach day everyday&#39; for me!
+I've stayed for 3 weeks in the begginging of 2024 in this magical island in the south of Thailand.
+When I was there i rented my own scooter and scoot around. it was basically a 'beach day everyday' for me!

 In my time there i discovered a couple of nice coast lines and beaches that i will hightly recommend.
 I wrote a short review for each beach so lets get